a4lg/ffuzzy/ffuzzy/src/docs/readme.md

     It provides easy-to-use high-level functions.
 *   `strict-parser`
-    It enables the strict parser which rejects the fuzzy hash strings that would cause an error on the "raw" variant but not on the "normalized" variant.
+    It enables the strict parser which rejects the fuzzy hash strings that would cause an error on the "raw" variant but not on the "normalized" variant (on the defualt parser).
+    This is disabled by default (because it slows the parser) but enabling it will make the parser less confusing and more robust.
 *   `unsafe` (**fast but unsafe**)
     This crate is optionally unsafe.
 By default, this crate is built with 100% safe Rust.
 Enabling this feature enables unsafe Rust code (although